jean2ai/jean2/README.md

 </p>

 <p align="center">
-  <strong>Your AI agent.
-One server.
-Any device.
-Built to work without you.</strong>
+  <strong>No baked-in behavior.
+You build the rest.</strong>
 </p>

 <p align="center">
-  Jean2 is a persistent AI agent server.
+  Jean2 is an open-source AI agent platform.
 It runs on your machine, connects to any LLM,<br>
-  and works autonomously until the job is done.
-Close your laptop.
-The agent never stops.
+  and ships with no default system prompt, no default tools, no fixed personality.<br>
+  You opt in to each layer.
+Memory, skills, session search, workflows, agents.
+Your call.
 </p>

 <p align="center">